Cyber-Infernox/Jojo-Pixels/README.md

 - **Professional Exposure:** Utilize Jojo-Pixels to highlight your portfolio for potential business collaborations and career opportunities.
 - **High-Quality Uploads:** Upload high-resolution images up to 10 MB in size, ensuring your photos are displayed in their full glory.

-## Platform Benefits

-Jojo-Pixels not only celebrates your creativity but also serves as a robust platform for networking and professional growth.
-Whether you're looking to attract clients, collaborate on projects, or simply share your passion for photography, Jojo-Pixels provides the tools and visibility you need to thrive in the digital landscape.

 ## Project Structure

 This repository contains the code for the Jojo-Pixels project.